chipsalliance/firrtl-spec/spec.md

 There are 2 reset behaviors captured by reset type:
 \* Synchronous resets with synchronous release (`sync`{.firrtl}) - These become active or inactive on the rising edge of the clock which drives the user.
-\* Asynchronous activation, synchronous deactivation (`async`{.firrtl}) - These become active immediate without regard to a clock, but deactivate on the clock edge after the reset is no longer asserted.
+\* Asynchronous resets with synchronous release (`async`{.firrtl}) - These become active immediate without regard to a clock, but deactivate on the clock edge after the reset is no longer asserted.

 There are 2 implementations of the reset signal:
 \* Active high (`high`{.firrtl}) - a 1 indicates the reset is active
 \* Active low (`low`{.firrtl}) - a 0 indicates the reset is active

-The entire cross product of behavior and implementation is valid.
+All combinations of reset behavior and reset signal implementation are valid.

 Registers may be declared linked to a reset (see [@sec:registers-with-reset]).

 There are explicit and inferred reset types.
 The form is `Reset<Kind,Active>`{.firrtl} where `Kind`{.firrtl} is `sync`{.firrtl},`async`{.firrtl}, or `_`{.firrtl} and `Active`{.firrtl} is `high`{.firrtl}, `low`{.firrtl}, or `_`{.firrtl}.
 When a parameter is `_`, the parameter is inferred (see [@sec:reset-inference]).

 ### Analog Type